input-output-hk/atala-prism/AnonCred-method-spec.md

 ### Static resources

 For static resources, like a schema or a credential definition, we don't usually have an integrity check at application layer.
-For this reason, we add to identifiers a `resourceHash` section that will serve for integrity check.
+For this reason, we add to identifiers a `resourceHash` section that will serve for this purpose.
-Hence, given a resource `r` with associated `userDID` and base service `baseService`, we can define `r` identifier as follows:
+Hence, given a resource `r` with associated `userDID` and base service `baseService`, we can define `r`'s identifier as follows:

 ```
   userDID ? resourceService= baseService & resourceHash = encoded_hash(r)